xeroxinteractive/embedded-html-component-template/README.md

 * `mustache/base/head.mustache` - Add your CSS references here
 * `mustache/base/foot.mustache` - Add your JS references here
 * `data/` - All your JSON data to feed into mustache should be here.
-* `component-dev.*` - Ignore these files, they're there to make locale development easier
+* `component-dev.*` - Ignore these files, they're there to make local development easier

 ### Customisations
 Feel free to customise this project as you see fit, if you prefer to use less, coffeescript, typescript, whatever we're not too concerned so long as the deliverable remains to the same standard.